KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ### Summary
 Based on this, we can surmise that going into the future, a successful organization will highly leverage software, particularly mobile, and will recognize that people are reorganizing within the virtual cloud and adapt their strategy to this.

-Software is eating the world: addressing this

-Mobile is eating the world: little activity

-Software is reorganizing the world: the theory of physical location no longer being important does not bode well for the United Methdist Church.

 #### [Google Trends Graph for Phrases "United Methodist Church" "LifeChurch" "The Bible App" "Upworthy"](http://www.google.com/trends/explore#q=United%20Methodist%20Church%2C%20LifeChurch%2C%20The%20Bible%20App%2C%20Upworthy&cmpt=q&tz=) from 2004 to 2015

 The United Methodist Church, which is clearly of declining interest, is still a "giant" compared to Upworthy at Upworthy's peak search volume.
 LifeChurch and The Bible App are miniscule in comparison, but on the rise and with a strong, modern network effect in place of the sort that could disrupt traditional church.